Civil Rights Act of 1964 Signed into Law (July)

 See Freedom Day in Selma for preceding events.

 In the local community, even the most dedicated Movement supporters are becoming discouraged at the lack of tangible success.
 All but a few of those who apply to register are denied.
-The Department of Justice files lawsuit after lawsuit, which they often win in the courts, but those legal victories have no noticeable effect — the white power-structure continues to prevent Blacks from voting.
-When the Lafayettes came to Selma at the end of 1962, roughly 150 of 15,000 eligible Blacks were registered to vote (1%), after enduring two years of struggle, sacrifice, arrests, beatings, firings, and lawsuits, only 335 are registered (2%).
+The Department of Justice files lawsuit after lawsuit — which they often win in the courtsn — but those legal victories have no noticeable effect — the white power-structure continues to prevent Blacks from voting.
+When the Lafayettes came to Selma at the end of 1962, roughly 150 of 15,000 eligible Blacks were registered to vote (1%).
+After enduring two years of struggle, sacrifice, arrests, beatings, firings, and lawsuits, only 335 are registered (2%).
 As Justice Department official John Doar reports:

 [Even though] the litigation method of correction has been tried harder here than anywhere else in the South, [Dallas County Blacks still have not been provided with] the most fundamental of their constitutional rights — the right to vote." — John Doar.

-But with enactment of the Civil Rights Act in July, there is a sudden upsurge in hope.
-On Saturday, July 4, four Black volunteers of SNCC's Selma Literacy Project — Silas Norman, Karen House, Carol Lawson and James Wiley — attempt to implement the new law by desegregating the Thirsty Boy drive-in.
+With enactment of the Civil Rights Act in July 1964, there is a sudden upsurge of hope.
+On Saturday, July 4, four Black members of the literacy project — Silas Norman, Karen House, Carol Lawson and James Wiley — attempt to implement the new law by desegregating the Thirsty Boy drive-in.
 A crowd of whites attack them, and they are arrested for "Trespass."
 At the movie theater, Black students come down from the "Colored" balcony to the white-only main floor.
 They are also attacked and beaten by whites.
 The cops close the theater — there will be no integration in Selma, no matter what some Federal law in Washington says.

 Activists and their attorneys file appeals.
-They know that at some bright day in the distant future the blatantly unconstitutional order will eventually be overturned by a higher court.
+They know that on some bright day in the distant future, the blatantly unconstitutional order will eventually be overturned by a higher court.
 But here and now it paralyzes the Movement.
 Neither DCVL nor SNCC have the resources — human, financial, legal — to defy the injunction with large-scale civil disobedience.
-The weekly mass meetings are halted, SNCC organizing is driven deep underground, and a pall of discouragement saps voter registration attempts.
-For the next 6 months there is are no public Movement events in Selma — not until January 2nd, 1965, when Dr. King and SCLC challenge the injunction by calling a mass meeting to kick off the Voting Rights Campaign of 1965.
+The weekly mass meetings are halted — for the remainder of 1964 there are no public Movement events in Selma, Alabama.
+The bravest of the local DCVL leaders continue to meet clandestinely; SNCC organizing is driven deep underground, and a pall of discouragement saps voter registration attempts.

 See Selma Voting Rights Campaign & March to Montgomery for continuation.